Service and Repair Land-based Harvesting and Processing Equipment

 Guidance for achieving higher grades

-• 💡Always refer to manufacturer specifications when answering questions about tolerances, fluid capacities, or torque settings.
-Examiners look for evidence that you can use technical data accurately.
+- 💡Always refer to the manufacturer's specifications when performing maintenance or repairs.
+Examiners look for evidence that you can use technical manuals and data to guide your work, not just rely on memory.

 Common Mistakes